Psvensso/next-keg-demo/README.md

 ### Form validations

-If more time was available a more robust zod validation should have been implemented.
-I wanted to use as standard as possible and use the form actions as pure as possible.
+I did a quite simple zod implementation on the application form, could have been structured better.
 There are some bugs or limitations in the 15 form handling that i did not have time to solve.
 If the server is offline for example and the action fails when submitting an application the data in the form is lost/reset, very annoying. https://github.com/vercel/next.js/issues/72949